AndreiMoraru123/ContextCollector/README.md

 3. I am more lax with using incomplete captions in the beam search and I am also not concerned with visualizing the attention weights

 The aformentioned implementation is self sufficient, but I will further explain how the decoder works for the purpose of this particular project, as well as the statements above.

+The main idea of the model workflow is that the Encoder is passing a "context" feature to the decoder, which in turn produces an output.
+Since the decoder is an RNN, so the outputs will be given in sequences

 ![p8](https://user-images.githubusercontent.com/81184255/203031558-6a519ad9-dd08-4fcf-ad0d-adf99c4c9740.gif)